 I’d love to help YOU discover how easy it is to grow an awesome food garden to benefit your health.
 To learn how to be more self-reliant and productive, for minimum time, money and energy.

 I present educational workshops and speak at local community gardens, sustainable living events, garden expos, schools, garden clubs and libraries.
-I have written several eBooks and currently producing a series of gardening aids and guides.
+I have written several eBooks and created a series of gardening aids and guides.
 You can support my educational work with a purchase from my shop or sharing this website with your friends.

 The Micro Gardener website connects with a community of like-minded urban gardeners, who want to learn how to grow nutrient-dense food, be inspired and live a healthier life.
 You’ll find a wealth of tips, ideas, problems, solutions and experiences in the comments on this site.